The Autonomous Vehicle Industry can be Saved by doing the Opposite of what is being done now to create this technology

 Remote Control for Autonomous Vehicles — A far worse idea than the use of Public “Safety” Driving

-My name is Michael DeKort — I am a former system engineer, engineering and program manager for Lockheed Martin.
-I worked in aircraft simulation, the software engineering manager for all of NORAD, the Aegis Weapon System, and on C4ISR for DHS.
+My name is Michael DeKort — I have worked for Lockheed Martin, the US State Department, The US Navy and in IT.
+I have worked in aircraft simulation, as the software engineering manager for NORAD, a program manager for the Aegis Weapon System, and as a C4ISR systems engineer for DHS.
+I am currently involved in autonomous vehicle, smart city and V2X systems engineering and simulation.

 Key Industry Participation